Frequently Asked Questions about Pilates

 Also, bring water so you can stay hydrated during your session.

 Your first session will last 1 hour and 15 minutes.
-Kristin will do a postural assessment and walk you through the basics of Pilates and some foundation moves on the mat and on the Reformer.
-This allows her to assess your body and how it moves in space as well as your strengths and weaknesses giving her the tools she needs to create the perfect program for you and your goals.
+I will do a postural assessment and walk you through the basics of Pilates and some foundation moves on the mat and on the Reformer.
+This allows me to assess your body and how it moves in space, as well as your strengths and weaknesses.
+This gives me the tools I need to create the perfect program for you and your goals.

-Kristin schedules 15 minutes between sessions which gives her time to clean all equipment that was used in the previous session.
+I schedule 15 minutes between sessions, which gives me time to clean all equipment that was used in the previous session.
+Your safety is my priority.

-Kristin’s clientele has ranged in age from their early teens to mid-nineties.
-Her clients have been competitive athletes to those starting on their health journey and even those trying to get better with the activities of daily life.
-She can work with pregnant clients and most injuries/illnesses.
-Kristin has extensive training in exercise and the body and will always offer modifications when necessary.
+My clientele ranges in age from their early teens to mid-nineties.
+My clients have been competitive athletes to those starting on their health journey and even those trying to get better with the activities of daily life.
+I can work with pregnant clients and most injuries/illnesses.
+I have extensive training in exercise and the body and will always offer modifications when necessary.
 The key is two-way communication.
 You know your body more than anyone, always be open about how a movement feels, if something hurts, or if it doesn’t feel right to you.
-Pilates is a low impact feel, with high impact results form of exercise – we will work your body, but we don’t focus on just one area of the body for 55 minutes, so you won’t come away red-faced and exhausted like you would from other classes.
+Pilates is a low-impact feel, with high-impact results form of exercise – we will work your body, but we don’t focus on just one area of the body for 55 minutes, so you won’t come away red-faced and exhausted like you would from other classes.
 But you may feel the effects in different muscles than you will from other forms of exercise for 1-2 days afterwards.
-If you would like to know more, reach out to her and schedule a consultation.
+If you would like to know more, reach out to me and schedule a consultation.

 Pilates is a highly effective form of exercise for overall body conditioning.
 It teaches you to move more effectively and effortlessly from your core, improves posture, cultivates leaner muscles, and gives you greater body awareness and alignment.
 You will learn to connect your movements with your breath giving you the mind body connection that encourages and enables relaxation.
 This innovative mind-body regimen has been praised by novice practitioners, professional athletes and dancers, and exercise enthusiasts alike.
 Also see History of Pilates.

-She requires a phone consultation to ensure that she is a good fit for her clients and that they are a good fit for her.
-Email Kristin below to schedule a consultation with her.
-Once you are a client of hers she will give you access to a mobile app to easily schedule your Pilates sessions.
+I require a phone consultation to ensure that I am a good fit for my clients and that they are a good fit for me.
+Email me below to schedule a consultation.
+Once you are a client of mine, I will give you access to a mobile app to easily schedule your Pilates sessions.

 Yes, there are several companies in which you can become certified.
-Kristin completed a rigorous 500-hour program through Club Pilates and subsequently became nationally certified through the National Pilates Certification Program.
+I completed a rigorous 500-hour program through Club Pilates and subsequently became nationally certified through the National Pilates Certification Program.

 As with all exercises there are modifications and ranges within the exercises and apparatus, the benefit of one-on-one sessions is that I can keep you in alignment and if appropriate push you to go further.

-Kristin walks her clients through a stretching series at the end of every workout.
-There is a lot of conflicting data out there, but Kristin’s theory is that stretching is more effective after warming up the muscles and joints.
-If that’s after you work out then cool, if you want to stretch before you work out then spend 5 minutes warming up the whole body with compound movements (start easy and increase gradually if acceptable to you and your body).
+I walk my clients through a stretching series at the end of every workout.
+There is a lot of conflicting data out there, but my theory is that stretching is more effective after warming up the muscles and joints.
+If that’s after you work out, then cool, if you want to stretch before you work out, then spend 5 minutes warming up the whole body with compound movements (start easy and increase gradually if acceptable to you and your body).

 As with any exercise, consistency is key.
 You will want to take into account time, cost, and physical burn out into the equation to decide what is best for you.
 Joseph Pilates used to say that it is ideal to practice Pilates 3 times per week.
 If you are supplementing Pilates with other modes of exercise than 2 times per week is sufficient.
 If 1 session per week is all you can afford (financially, physically, and time wise) then it’s a good place to start – it’s more than you’re doing now.